-When all examinations included in a particular programme or its first-year stage have been successfully completed, the examination has been passed, unless the Examination Board has decided that the examination also includes an investigation by the committee itself (e.g. the progress tests of a number of UM programmes).
+When all examinations included in a particular programme or its first-year stage have been successfully completed, the examination has been passed, unless the Board of Examiners has decided that the examination also includes an investigation by the committee itself (e.g. the progress tests of a number of UM programmes).